club history

 run with the black dogs

-A little-known fact is that the earliest iteration of the club was regarded as something of a joke among close friends.
-It quickly gained momentum, however, and evolved into a tradition that has now endured for more than 20 years.
+A little-known fact, the earliest iteration of the club was something of a joke among close friends.
+It didn’t stay that way for long.
+What started casually quickly gained momentum and evolved into a tradition that has now endured for more than 20 years.

-From its earliest days, the club has remained true to its diverse and multinational roots.
-Among the founding members were international artists, post-collegiate players, an ex-professional, and local business owners.
-This on-field melting pot continues to define the backbone of the club and attract players from all walks of life.
+From the beginning, the club has remained true to its diverse, multinational roots.
+The founding group included international artists, post-collegiate players, an ex-professional, and local business owners.
+That mix, on and off the pitch, still defines the backbone of the club, continuing to attract players from all walks of life.

-Over the years, the club has witnessed the dramatic rise of New York’s soccer scene firsthand.
-In a relatively short time, clubs have sprouted across the city’s boroughs, and we are proud to have played an active role in that movement.
-We consider ourselves ambassadors of the game—and of the Bowery—where we will continue to play, grow, and write our history.
+Over the years, we’ve witnessed the rise of New York City’s soccer scene firsthand.
+Clubs have emerged across every borough, and we’re proud to have been part of that movement.
+We see ourselves as ambassadors of the game, and of the Bowery, where we continue to play, grow, and write our story.

 our club identity